Citrinate/CS2Script/README.md

 ### Store Access

 View and purchase items from the in-game store.
-Look for the "View Store" button at the top of your Counter-Strike 2 inventory.
+Look for the "View Store" button at the top of your CS2 inventory.

 [![Storage Unit Selection](/screenshots/thumbnails/shop_interface.png)](/screenshots/shop_interface.png)